yanone/kerningvalidator/README.md

 # Kerning Validator

 Compares kerning defined in `.glyphs` source with kerning defined in binary font.
-This is currently limited to encoded glyphs only.

 It reads all kerning pairs of all masters of a Variable Font from the `.glyphs` source and shapes the pairs using the binary font with `vharfbuzz`, once with and once without